 Hear from experts Kristin Brennand, PhD (Yale University), Daniel Paull, PhD (The NYSCF Research Institute), and Rachel Yehuda, PhD (Icahn School of Medicine at Mount Sinai and Office of Veterans Affairs) about their latest study that created the first-ever stem cell model of PTSD, and discovers new features of the disease that could be targeted therapeutically.
-The discussion will open with remarks by NYSCF’s interim CEO Derrick Rossi, PhD, and will be moderated by our Vice President of Scientific Outreach, Raeka Aiyar, PhD.
+The discussion opened with remarks by NYSCF’s interim CEO Derrick Rossi, PhD, and was moderated by our Vice President of Scientific Outreach, Raeka Aiyar, PhD.

 What you’ll learn:

 - How stem cells can help us understand why some people get PTSD and others don’t

 - How NYSCF’s stem cell technologies are making large-scale studies of PTSD possible

 - What these newly discovered disease signatures mean for the future of treatments

 You can also read a full overview of the event here.